 Why do you use that strange spelling for the word 'color' with an extra 'u'? - force of habit.
 If you prefer to see the spellings 'color', 'colorer' and 'meter', you can easily switch GpsPrune itself into US-spelling mode, but there is only one version of the user guide.

 Do I have to buy again for each new version? - Whichever way you choose to pay, the purchase price covers the current version of the user guide and the next version too.
 If you've paid by gift certificate, and I have some way to contact you, then the version after that can then be bought at a specially reduced price, if you wish.

-When is the next version of the user guide going to be released? - As soon as it's ready, and as soon after the release of GpsPrune version 19 as possible.
-It's possible that the next version of the user guide will lose the HTML format, and just keep pdf and epub.
-It's also possible that bitcoin will be removed as a payment method, although suggestions for alternatives are welcome.
+When is the next version of the user guide going to be released? - As soon as it's ready, and as soon after the release of GpsPrune version 20 as possible.